mlewis26201/pushgate/README.md

 - `/pushgate/send` (POST): Accepts a `token` and `message` via form data.
 Validates the token, checks per-token Pushover rate limit, sends the message to Pushover, and logs the message in the database.
 Returns a JSON response with status or error.

-**Admin UI Note:** When sending a message from the admin web interface, you can select which Pushover config to use from a dropdown menu.
-This allows testing or sending messages with different app/user credentials.
+**New:** API clients can optionally select which Pushover config to use by passing a `pushover_config_id` field (integer) in the request.
+If omitted, the default config is used.

 Example request: